PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 10:39:19
+Last updated: 2024-04-06 10:39:53
-Random Quote: Mike Wheeler: "I'm not prostituting my sister."Lucas Sinclair: "But it's for a good cause." - Lucas Sinclair
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter